oracle/terraform-provider-oci/website/docs/r/iot_iot_domain_group.html.markdown

 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The date and time when the resource was created, in the format defined by [RFC 3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`
 * `time_updated` - The date and time when the resource was last updated, in the format defined by [RFC 3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`
-* `type` - Type of the domain group.
-LIGHTWEIGHT uses fewer resources and has a higher Recovery Time Objective (RTO),  making it suitable for development and testing.
-STANDARD is recommended for production.
+* `type` - Type of domain group.
+DEVELOPMENT uses fewer resources and has a higher Recovery Time Objective (RTO), making it suitable for development and testing.
+PRODUCTION is recommended for production workloads.
+LIGHTWEIGHT and STANDARD are deprecated aliases for DEVELOPMENT and PRODUCTION respectively and will be removed  in a future release.

 ## Timeouts